-Can I have my solar with batteries and grid connect too?
+Can I have my solar with batteries, and grid connect too?

-What you want is an inverter charger for a DC system which you will most likely only find from solar guys that have been in the industry for a very long time and build off grid systems.
+What you want is an inverter charger for a DC system which you will most likely only find from solar guys that have been in the industry for a very long time, and who build off grid systems.
 This will allow you to now use your battery storage in your home!

 There are a few different ways of having the final parts of your system wired back to the grid.
 Most of the time, a simple switch that senses a low voltage in your batteries will switch your home back to grid power while your batteries get charged back up from the grid (or your renewable energy supplies- in this example we will use solar).

 If your system is sized correctly to your load and requirements, the only time your system will switch back to grid power is when you have had a few days in a row of low renewable energy production, or maybe you have had a house full of unexpected guests resulting in more daily consumption.

 Having batteries installed can allow you to do lots of tricky things with your energy consumption, for example, if you wanted to, you could size your batteries to be large enough to run your lights at night, one power point that you watch your TV with, and maybe your computer.
 In most households, you can get away with a simple set up like that.
 The more users, and the more consumption you want at night, the more battery storage you will require, as well as a potentially more complex set up.

 The point is, plan your system.
 If you haven't got a system yet, plan for battery storage now as a part of your system design.
 If you already have a dinosaur feeding system, it might require some more research and a complicated re jig of your system.